Dynamic Triggering Mechanisms for Event-Triggered Control: Abstract

 \section{Abstract}

-In this paper, we introduce a new class of event generators for event-triggered control systems.
-The main contribution lies in the introduction of an internal dynamic variable, which motivates the proposed name of dynamic event generators.
-The stability of the resulting closed loop system is proved and the influence of design parameters on performances is discussed.
-It is also shown that the guaranteed lower bound on inter-execution times using a dynamic event generator cannot be smaller than that obtained for a classical static event generator.
-Some numerical results are provided to support these statements.
-They show that the inter-execution times are significantly larger in average and that their variability is smaller thus rendering the behavior of the closed loop system more predictable.
+In this paper, we present a new class of event triggering mechanisms for event-triggered control systems.
+This class is characterized by the introduction of an internal dynamic variable, which motivates the proposed name of dynamic event triggering mechanism.
+The stability of the resulting closed loop system is proved and the influence of design parameters on the decay rate of the Lyapunov function is discussed.
+For linear systems, we establish a lower bound on the inter-execution time as a function of the parameters.
+The influence of these parameters on a quadratic integral performance index is also studied.
+Some simulation results are provided for illustration of the theoretical claims.